sshalem/Spring-Boot/17-File-upload-with-Multipart-File/README.md

 In the `FrontEnd`  code I use :
 1. `input type=file` tag
 2. Function to Upload to DB by creating a Form instance and appending the file to the `form`
-3. Function to Download file From DB and save it in downloads folder
+3. Function to Load Image/File From Server (as base64) and show image on img tag
-4. Function to Load Image/File From Server
+4. Button to Download file From DB and save it in downloads folder

 ### [BackEnd](#-)

 In this example ,I save the FIle/Image in DB. </br> More precise, I will upload/download/load image </br>
 In `Controller` I have 3 methods
-1. `uploadAttachmentToDB` which receives a `MultipartFile` (the file inside is in a format of `byte[]` )
+1. `uploadAttachmentToDB` which receives a `MultipartFile` . `MultipartFile` has several fields , one of them is the content as `byte[]`.
-2. `downloadAttachmentFromDB`
+2. `downloadAttachmentFromDB` - To download the image to computer
-3. `loadAttachmentFromDB`
+3. `loadAttachmentFromDB` - to load image and dsiplay it in an img tag

 In DB , I will save the image file as `byte[]` , which will have also the `@Lob` annotaion